abdfaizaan/mslearn-openai/Instructions/Labs/04-code-generation.md

    Do the same thing, but this time write it in C#.
    ```

 1. Observe the output.
 The model likely responded very similarly as the first time, but this time coding in C#.
-You can ask it again for a different language of your choice, or a function to complete a different task such as reversing the input string.
+You can ask it again for a different language of your choice, or a function to complete a different task, such as reversing the input string.

 1. Next, let's explore using AI to understand code with this example of a random function you saw written in Ruby.
 Send the following prompt as the user query.